-Under the LTIP, the Board has the discretion to make annual awards of Performance Rights to executives and employees.
-The level of the award of Performance Rights is dependent on an employee's position within the Company.
-Subject to the performance criteria set out in the terms of the LTIP, Performance Rights held by an employee may convert into shares in the Company.
+Under the LTIP, the Board has the discretion to make annual awards of performance rights (which is a right to convert into ordinary shares after achievement of applicable conditions) to executives and employees.
+The level of the award of performance rights is dependent on an employee's position within the Company.
+Subject to the performance criteria set out in the terms of the LTIP, performance rights held by an employee may convert into fully paid ordinary shares in the Company.
 In the event the performance criteria are not achieved, the employee's Performance Rights lapse with no shares being issued.
-Previous grants of Performance Rights are taken into account when considering new grants.